-- 1. Healthy Eating/Active Living (HEAL): The HEAL health need received high scores from Community Health Investment Committee (CHIC) members but was a lower priority in the CHNA process.
-In addition, CHIC members noted that significant investments had already been made.
-The group agreed to incorporate one element of this health need- food security-into the Economic Security emphasis. - 2.
-Housing and Homelessness: Housing and Homelessness was ranked in the middle of the health needs by the CHIC members.
-This health need received lower scores than most of the other health needs (except Transportation/Traffic and Climate/Natural Environment) in terms of leveraging community assets and was also in a lowest tier in terms of the feasibility of Kaiser Permanente having an impact.
-Recognizing the link between Economic Security and Housing and Homelessness, this health need was incorporated into the Economic Security priority health need and is also being addressed by national strategies in the KFH-Oakland service area. - 3.
-Education and Literacy: This health need was rated as a medium priority in the CHNA and received similar rankings in the CHIC process.
+- 1. The Healthy Eating / Active Living (HEAL) health need received scores in the middle of the total rankings from CHIC members and was a lower priority in the CHNA process.
+The group agreed to incorporate one element of this health need-food security-into the Economic Security emphasis. - 2.
+Housing and Homelessness was ranked second among health needs by the CHIC members, in a tie with Economic Security.
+Recognizing the link between Economic Security and Housing and Homelessness, this health need was incorporated into the Economic Security priority health need. - 3.
+The Education and Literacy health need was rated as a medium priority in the CHNA and received similar rankings in the CHIC process.
 Relative to other health needs, it received lower rankings for the ability to leverage Kaiser Permanente expertise or organizational assets, and for the feasibility of making an impact.
-However, the CHIC members selected elements of Education and Literacy-notably job training and workforce development-in the Economic Security health need, as well as mental health and wellness for school-aged children under Behavioral Health. - 4.
-Community and Family Safety: This health need received relatively low rankings from CHIC members for the availability of evidence-based or promising approaches, the ability to leverage Kaiser Permanente expertise or assets, and the feasibility of making an impact.
-However, some elements of Community and Family Safety are specifically addressed by strategies included in the priority health needs-particularly addressing trauma through the education and behavioral health systems, helping people navigate and access health and non-medical social services (including survivors of domestic violence and human trafficking), and supporting interventions that increase economic security and reduce homelessness (such as providing specialized educational and behavioral health services designed for those experiencing re-entry or homelessness.
+However, the CHIC members selected elements of Education and Literacy-notably job training and workforce development-in the higher-ranked Economic Security health need, as well as mental health and wellness for school-aged children under Behavioral Health.